Features in Ductape

 ---|---|---|---|

-tag | string | Unique identifier for the feature, used to reference the feature within the product. | Yes |
+tag | string | Unique identifier for the feature, used to reference it within the product. | Yes |

-input_type | InputTypes | Defines the format of input data.
-Currently, Ductape supports only JSON as the input type. | Yes |
+input_type | InputTypes | Format of input data.
+Only JSON is currently supported. | Yes |

-input | Record<string, IFeatureInput> | Defines the schema for input data, which is validated before processing the event sequence. | Yes |
+input | Record<string, IFeatureInput> | Schema for input data, validated before processing the event sequence. | Yes |

 sequence | IFeatureSequence[] | Array of actions and events that define the feature's process. | Yes |

-output | Record<string, IFeatureInput> | Defines the schema for output data, providing a structure for the final result of the feature. | Yes |
+output | Record<string, string | object> | Schema for output data, mapping results from the event sequence. | Yes |